Wulkop/AsyncCommunicationHandler/README.md

 You can either implement this as an empty method or you can use it to process the incoming messages.
 Since the class is thread-safe it doesn't matter in which thread this method is called.

-After you've instatiated an object of this class you can pass is as an argument to the CommunicationHandler constructor.
+After you've instaniated an object of this class you can pass is as an argument to the CommunicationHandler constructor.
 Before you call the method `start` you need to specify if this handler should act as a host or a client.
 You can do this via the methods `setSocketClient` or `setSocketServer`.
 The moment you call `start` a new thread will be created and waits for incoming messages.